 Shipping freight internationally is no easy task.

-Even between the United States' largest trading partners, Canada and Mexico, things can wrong quickly.
+Even between the United States and some of its largest trading partners, Canada and Mexico, things can wrong quickly.

-You're dealing with two governments.
-There is lots of paperwork.
+You're dealing with multiple governments.
+There is a lot of paperwork.
 You have to clear customs.
 You might be using multiple providers.

-And errors can be costly, both in time, money and your customer relationships.
+Any errors in cross-border shipping can be costly in terms of time, money and your customer relationships.

-Though easy enough to avoid, cutting corners is the best way to get your shipment stuck at the border.
+And trying to cut corners while avoiding these mistakes is the best way to get your shipment stuck at the border.

 5 Biggest Cross-Border Shipping Mistakes